PennyLaneAI/pennylane/doc/development/deprecations.rst

 Pending deprecations
 --------------------

+* ``qml.from_qasm_file`` is an additional function to maintain that does not add much to the already existing ``qml.from_qasm``.
+It is being deprecated, and users are directed to open the file themselves and load its content using ``qml.from_qasm``.

+  - Deprecated in v0.36
+  - Will be removed in v0.37

 * The ``qml.load`` function is a general-purpose way to convert circuits into PennyLane from other libraries.
 It is being deprecated in favour of the more specific functions ``from_qiskit``, ``from_qasm``, etc.